-‘This Is Us’ Fans Complain About Latest Episode Dedicated To Randall’s Story
+'This Is Us' Fans Complain About Latest Episode Dedicated To Randall's Story

 This Is Us fans are reacting to a teaser for the upcoming episode of the NBC drama series, titled "Birth Mother," but not all of them are looking forward to the flashback-fueled installment.

-On the official This Is Us Instagram page, a photo teasing the new episode featured a look at Randall’s (Sterling K. Brown) birth mother Laurel (Jennifer C. Holmes).
-The caption noted that the adopted Pearson son has been wondering about his late mother’s story for his whole life.
+On the official This Is Us Instagram page, a photo teasing the new episode featured a look at Randall's (Sterling K. Brown) birth mother, Laurel (Jennifer C. Holmes).
+The caption noted that the adopted Pearson son has been wondering about his mother's story for his whole life.

-But in the comments section, some viewers were annoyed by what seems to be another standalone episode that won’t feature any of the other members of the Pearson clan.
+But in the comments section, some viewers were annoyed by what seems to be another standalone that won't feature any of the other members of the Pearson clan.

 "HE'S NOT THE ONLY ONE," one commenter wrote of Randall.